XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 SUCCESS: A new Brownie project has been initialized at /your/project/path
 ```

-And your folder files will look like this:
+Your folder files will look like this:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/102393474/197048486-9ab59b84-3e79-41e1-813c-5c908659ea0b.png" alt="brownie folder"/>
 </p>

-By default Brownie is not creating `brownie-config.yaml`, so create it by yourself and paste this:
+By default, Brownie is not creating `brownie-config.yaml`, so create it by yourself by pasting this:

 ```yaml
 compiler: